aws/codecatalyst-blueprints/README.md

 #### Prereq:

 Install these globally.
-Requirement for various tooling to work properly and are available from public npm.
+These are requirements for various tooling to work properly and are available from public npm.

 ```
 #install nvm https://nvm.sh